Context-Aware Semantic Segmentation via Stage-Wise Attention: Method

 \section{Method}

 CASWiT (Context-Aware Stage-Wise Transformer) is a dual-branch architecture that fuses high-resolution (HR) features with low-resolution (LR) contextual features through compact cross-attention blocks inserted after each encoder stage (Fig.~\ref{fig:arch}).
-Each block applies HR-LR cross-attention followed by a residual MLP, optionally modulated by a learned gate.
+Each block applies HR-LR cross-attention followed by a residual MLP; we also consider an optional learned gate, but use the ungated variant by default.
 The network is trained with supervision on the HR output and an auxiliary LR loss weighted by $\alpha$.
 At inference, the LR stream remains to provide context, but its decoder/head is removed.